chutommy/chutommy.github.io/content/projects/pfam.md

 disableAnchoredHeadings: true
 ---

-This scientific project develops a robust model for classifying protein sequences into the most common protein families found in the UniProt Knowledgebase.
+This scientific project develops an interpretable model for classifying protein sequences into the most common protein families found in the UniProt Knowledgebase.
 The study employs and compares various machine learning techniques, such as k-nearest neighbors, decision trees, and random forests.

 The comprehensive analysis and detailed implementation can be accessed through the following link:
 [Protein Family Classification](/resources/viz/pfam-classification.html)

-{{< figure src="/projects/pfam/preview.png" align="center" title="Klasifikace proteinových rodin" caption="Preview of the protein family classification analysis" >}}
+{{< figure src="/projects/pfam/preview.png" align="center" title="Protein Family Classification" caption="Preview" link="/resources/viz/pfam-classification.html" >}}